 At a two day conference last month a Gay LGBT rights activist, lecturer and researcher insisted that children in Thai schools are being bullied because of their ‘deviant’ sexual orientation.
-At the conference, Kangwan Fungkeaw took issue with Thira Bhawangkanantha, a counseling development director with Thailand’s Basic Education Commision, who said that there were no cases of bullying or violence in schools since that body too up the issue.
+At the conference, Kangwan Fungkeaw took issue with Thira Bhawangkanantha, a counselling development director with Thailand’s Basic Education Commission, who said that there were no cases of bullying or violence in schools since that body too up the issue.
 ‘The problem exists,’ he said.
-‘It’s a matter of of recognising that.’
+‘It’s a matter of recognising that.’

 Some Thai education establishments deny they have LGBT students

 Kangwan insisted that his research into schools and education facilities, including universities in Thailand, showed that LGBT students are victims of bullying.

 He pointed out that many establishments deny that they have LGBT students and were afraid of antagonising parents who would object to the issue being raised in the school environment.

 ‘I think of my childhood when I interview these students,’ he said.
 Earlier, he recalled how he was forced to play football as a young boy at school by teachers and friends while at home he was encouraged to act more like a man.

 LGBT couples in Thailand – stories of true love